seesharprun/generator-edx-angular/README.md

     yo edx-angular
     ```

-    > Creates a new project in Visual Studio Code that is configured to debug using NPM *lite-server* package.
+    > Creates a new project in Visual Studio Code that is configured to debug using NPM *lite-server* package. ``npm install`` is ran automatically for you.

-2. Install NPM Pakcages
+1. Press F5 in Visual Studio Code to debug the application.

+### Browser-Based Transpile

+For quick demos, you can generate an Angular project that transpiles your TypeScript files in the browser instead of manually in the IDE:
     ```shell
-    npm install
+    yo edx-angular --transpile
     ```

-3. Press F5 in Visual Studio Code to run the server.